How Japan's music playing, water-spraying TOTO toilets took over the world

 To improve the concept, engineers perfected the temperature of the water until it was pleasantly warm -- never too hot or cold.
 Next, they worked tireless to find the ideal angle at which water should spray from the wand that extends from the beneath the seat.

-After asking 300 of TOTO employees to test various positions for optimum comfort and cleanliness, they found what is now called the "golden angle."
+After asking 300 TOTO employees to test various positions for optimum comfort and cleanliness, they found what is now called the "golden angle."

 It turns out, 43 degrees is just right.